 The anti-clockwise circuit has undergone relatively little change since opening in the 1950s.
 Its biggest re-profiling came as a result of the 1994 San Marino Grand Prix weekend, in which Roland Ratzenberger and Ayrton Senna lost their lives.
 Senna’s crash at the famous Tamburello turn led to the corner being slowed down.
 Alongside its F1 duties, Imola also hosted the Superbike World Championship from 2001 to 2006.
 Both series departed the track for 2007, as the circuit underwent major renovations.
 In addition to changes to the track layout, the garages and paddock area were rebuilt in a project overseen by Hermann Tilke.

-Upcoming Events at Imola in 2021
+Upcoming Events at Imola

 How to get there